awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

 Creates a `DataSource` object that can be used to read `DynamicFrames` from external sources\.
 + `connection_type` – The connection type to use, such as Amazon S3, Amazon Redshift, and JDBC\.
 Valid values include `s3`, `mysql`, `postgresql`, `redshift`, `sqlserver`, `oracle`, and `dynamodb`\.
 + `transformation_ctx` – The transformation context to use \(optional\)\.
 + `options` – A collection of optional name\-value pairs\.
-For more information, see See [Connection Types and Options for ETL in AWS Glue](aws-glue-programming-etl-connect.md)\.
+For more information, see [Connection Types and Options for ETL in AWS Glue](aws-glue-programming-etl-connect.md)\.

 The following is an example of using `getSource`: